greg/objser/spec.md

 ### File structure

-Objects are stored consecutively, indexed by unsigned integers ascending from 0, beginning from the first (root) object.
+Objects are stored consecutively, indexed by unsigned integers ascending from 0, ending with the root object.
 The sequence of objects ends at the end of the file or stream.

 	 ======== ======== ======== ≈≈≈≈≈≈≈≈ ========
-	│  root  │  id 1  │  id 2  |        |  id N  │  EOF
+	│  id 0  │  id 1  │  id 2  |        |  root  │  EOF
 	 ======== ======== ======== ≈≈≈≈≈≈≈≈ ========

 ### Value format overview